 It’s then all about going through the motions.
 When you're trying something big and scary, what you don't want to be doing is trying to calculate how to do it.
 You literally have to know that your body will know what to do when it hits a lip.
 I said to someone: 'That wasn't me that jumped over that – I couldn't do that.
 I had to let the bike rider in me take over’.

 Is it hard to psych yourself up again after a crash?

 There was one instance in the film that was scary because I fully slid out on a metal wall because it was wet.
-If that was in any situation at home, you wouldn't have done that again.
+If that was in any situation at home you wouldn't have done that again.
 I had to do it.
-I thought, 'I'm going to take one for the team here and do this even though this is wrong.'
+I thought, 'I'm gonna take one for the team here and do this even though this is wrong.'
 It was stupid.
 It was a tin wall that was wet.
-It was raining, and we were trying to dry it.
+It was raining and we were trying to dry rain.

 What was the toughest wall ride of More Walls?

-There's one that doesn't look like much – it's right at the beginning where I ride down a skinny black wall, and there's a huge drop on the other side of me.
+There's one that doesn't look like much – it's right at the beginning where I ride down a skinny black wall and there's a huge drop the other side of me.
 I tried to do it, and my body wouldn't let me go.
 I think it was because if I'd fallen to the right, I would have definitely died because it was a massive drop.
-Maybe it's your brain saying, 'I'm not going to let you do that because if you fall, we're going to die'.
+Maybe it's your brain saying, 'I'm not going to let you do that, because if you fall, we're gonna die'.

 Did you do anything outside of your riding to help you overcome the mental challenges of this project?

 At the beginning of the project I was really working out a lot in the gym, running, doing lots of fitness.
 I just wanted to be properly prepared on the day, and make sure that I felt good and was confident.
 That definitely helps put you in a good headspace.